xregistry/spec/core/spec.md

 Where:
 - the HTTP body MUST be a schema representation of the Registry model in the format requested by the `schema` query parameter
-- if a `VERISON` is not specified as part of the schema `STRING` then the server MAY choose any schema version of the specified schema format.
+- if a `VERSION` is not specified as part of the `schema` query parameterthen the server MAY choose any schema version of the specified schema format.
   However, it is RECOMMENDED that the newest supported version be used

 If the specified schema format is not supported then an HTTP `400 Bad Request` error MUST be generated.